wayneIBM/vpc-on-classic/about-resources.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# About VPC Infrastructure resources
+# About VPC infrastructure resources
 {: #about-vpc-infrastructure-resources}

 {{site.data.keyword.vpc_full}} uses [{{site.data.keyword.iamlong}}](/docs/iam?topic=iam-iamoverview) (IAM) for identity and access management.
 The service is called `VPC Infrastructure` and contains resource types as described in the following table.
 An access control level of `itself` means the resource has its own individual policies that can be applied.